GeckSpy/IPdf2Latex/README.md

 ### Encoder / decoder ?

 ### How do handle massive data ?
-Download thousands of arxiv articles and process them
+Download millions of arxiv articles and process them
 for example compute the mean of number of caracters or whatever

  # TODO